cicomaxi1972564/molly/README.md

-Electric vehicles (EVs) were popular in the early 1900s, with companies like Baker Electric and Detroit Electric producing electric cars for urban transportation.
+The Stanley Steamer, introduced in 1897, was a popular steam-powered car in the early 1900s, known for its quiet operation and smooth ride quality.